danidiaz/red-black-record/README.md

   used by red-black-record).
 It doesn't seem to provide variants.

 - [superrecord](http://hackage.haskell.org/package/superrecord).
 This library
-  provides very efficient access at runtime because the fields are backed internally by an array.
+  provides very efficient field access at runtime because the fields are backed internally by an array.
 Uses a *sorted* type-level list of fields, to avoid the problems of multiple orderings of the same fields.